usa-m/usa-m/README.md

+Hi 👋 !

 Nice to see you 👀 !

-Hi 👋 !
-I'm Usama, an aeronautical engineer and a life-long learner with former working experience in a prestigious *National defense* enabling *Aviation industry* ✈️ , wherein serving at various positions and in different roles; though, remaining keenly interested in:
+I'm an aeronautical engineer and a life-long learner with former working experience in a prestigious *National defense* enabling *Aviation industry* ✈️ , whereby serving at various positions and in different roles; though, remaining keenly interested in:

 &nbsp; &nbsp; ⚔️ &nbsp; &nbsp; *Reading*, *writing*, and *teaching* - anything that relates with the *modern, and evolving technologies*